Fovea/perfcollector.js/README.md

 -----------------

-PerfCollector gives access to the number of time a given timer has been called, the total time, average time and max time spend doing the action.
+PerfCollector gives access to the number of time a given timer has been called, the total time, average time and max time spent doing the action.

     > perfs.stats
     { 'doStuff()':